yonch/opentelemetry-network/scratchpad/aggregation-core.md

     - reverse=0 → aggregation="az_id" (source.az → dest.node)
     - reverse=1 → aggregation="id_az" (source.node → dest.az)
   - az_az: direction-specific stores exist; encoder does not swap labels

+Zero Injection Policy
+- Scope: only applies to node_node projection for all protocols (tcp/udp/http/dns), per direction.
+- Trigger: if the aggregated metrics for a node_node timeslot had activity (metrics.active_sockets > 0), the encoder schedules a zero-valued update for the next 30s slot at timestamp (t + interval).
+  - Implementation: reducer/aggregation/tsdb_encoder.inl:1 (node_node operator) sets zero_metrics = {} and calls span.A_B_UPDATE or B_A_UPDATE with t + interval when metrics.active_sockets > 0.
+  - Effect: ensures exactly one trailing zero timeslot after activity ceases, and keeps handles alive one more interval to reduce churn.
+- Not per-metric: the single zero point covers the entire metric family for that label set (all metrics in that family will be zero for that next slot).
+- Outputs: zeros are produced by the underlying stores and will be emitted by all enabled outputs (Prometheus/JSON and OTLP).
+This is not Prometheus-only.
+- Projections az_node and az_az do not inject zeros; they will reflect whatever propagated values exist for the slot.

 Invariants and Edge Cases
 - If required references cannot be allocated (pool exhaustion), update_node drops the update